keu/docs/learn/execute-notebooks.md

 ---
 title: "Execute a Jupyter notebook with Airflow"
-description: "Run a parameterized Jupyter Notebook using Airflow and the Astro CLI."
+description: "Run a parameterized Jupyter notebook using Airflow and the Astro CLI."
 sidebar_label: "Jupyter notebook"
 id: execute-notebooks
 ---